insertish/gnucc/README.md

 ## Quick Start

-> This method passes files directly, it is recommended you pass options.
+> This method passes files directly, it is recommended you pass options as shown below.

 ```js
 import { gnucc, gcc, gpp } from 'gnucc';